skirmess/Git-Background/README.md

     my $git = Git::Background->new({
         git => [ qw( /usr/bin/sudo -u nobody git ) ],
     });

+### mode

+The `mode` option can either be `utf8` (the default) or `raw`.
+Depending on this option, one of the following commands is run before reading the stdout from `git`.

+        binmode $fh, ':raw';
+        binmode $fh, ':encoding(UTF-8)';

+The stderr of Git is always read as UTF-8.

+### split

+Enabled by default.
+The `split` option controls if the stdout output from git is split in lines and `chomp`ed or if the whole output is returned in one string.

+This option is ignored if `mode` is silently `raw`.

+The stderr of Git is always split.

 ## run( @CMD, \[ARGS\] )